 - Race, Gender, Sexuality

-- Ph.D. and M.A., American Studies (NYU)
+- M.A., American Studies (New York University)

-- Handbook of Mobile Music and Sound Studies, Jason Stanyek and Sumanth Gopinath, eds Vol. 1, (New York: Oxford University Press, 2014), pp. 359-381.
+- “Can You Hear Us Now?
+Ringtones and Politics in the Contemporary Philippines”, The Oxford Handbook of Mobile Music and Sound Studies, Jason Stanyek and Sumanth Gopinath, eds Vol. 1, (New York: Oxford University Press, 2014), pp. 359-381.

-- “Queer Confessions: Transgression, Affect, and National Crisis in the Philippines’ Call Center Industry”, “Queer Sites and Sounds,” exhibit, Center for Art + Thought (Web, 2014)
+- “Queer Confessions: Transgression, Affect, and National Crisis in the Philippines’ Call Center Industry”, “Queer Sites and Sounds,” exhibit, Center for Art + Thought (Web, 2014).

-- “The Filipino Call Center Agent”, Figures of Southeast Asian Modernity, Joshua Barker, Eric Harms, and Johan Lindquist, eds (Honolulu: University of Hawaii Press, 2013), pp. 38-4
+- “The Filipino Call Center Agent”, Figures of Southeast Asian Modernity, Joshua Barker, Eric Harms, and Johan Lindquist, eds (Honolulu: University of Hawaii Press, 2013), pp. 38-40.

 - “Dial ‘C’ for Culture: Telecommunications, Gender, and the Transnational Migrant Market”, Circuits of Visibility: Transnational Media Cultures and Gendered Formations, Radha Hegde, ed.
 (New York: New York University Press, 2011), pp. 212-230.

 - “Exceptionalism as a Way of Life: U.S. Empire, Filipino Subjectivity, and the Global Call Center Industry,” in Ethnographies of U.S. Empire.
 Carole McGranahan and John Collins, eds.
 (Durham, NC: Duke University Press).